-- the corporation is wound up, and - after all debts and liabilities have been taken care of, and costs of winding up have been paid, surplus assets of the corporation exist the liquidator can decide or the members may pass a special resolution about how the surplus assets of the corporation are to be distributed.
+- the corporation is wound up, and - after all debts and liabilities have been taken care of, and costs of winding up have been paid, surplus assets of the corporation exist.

+the liquidator can decide or the members may pass a special resolution about how the surplus assets of the corporation are to be distributed.
+Where possible the surplus assets should be transferred to a similar entity that carries out its functions in whole or part in the Katherine East region and have similar objects of the corporation.

-The surplus assets must not be given to any member or to any person to be held on trust for any member and can only be given to a charitable organisation/s with similar charitable purposes.
+The surplus assets must not be given to any member or to any person to be held on trust for any member.

-Surplus assets of gift funds
+14.2 Surplus assets of gift funds